skylersterling/Kalista/README.md

 All the example images provided are 100% raw and were generated in succession from one another.
 Unfortunately the exact order is lost, but the point remains the same.

-Kalista was meant to be a quick experiment on 'simulating' additional training steps by finding the mean values of multiple different checkpoints that were trained on separate datasets.

 More photo examples can be found in the images folder of this repository.